 Monitoring and Evaluation

 A committee is designated and charged with the responsibility of evaluating the investment.
-The dedicated Foundation Secretariat keeps records of all investments and maintains strict confidentiality of records.
-The secretariat will also be in charge of monitoring the investments and interacting with beneficiaries regularly; and prepare a periodic report to the angels on the performance of all investment portfolios.
+The Foundation Secretariat keeps records of all investments and maintains strict confidentiality of records.
+The secretariat will also be in charge of monitoring the investments and interacting with beneficiaries regularly and prepare periodic report to the angels on the performance of all investment portfolios.